 The PDC’s online systems for public information access are a key component to fulfilling the agency’s mission.

-The PDC is partnering with members of the community to develop a complete replacement for the data access system.
-The scope of the project includes both a new interface for casual browsing, deep data access and an Open Data interface for large data requests.
-Most importantly, the goals are being developed by the community.
+The PDC partnered with members of the community to develop a complete replacement for the data access system.
+The scope of the project included both a new interface for casual browsing, deep data access and an Open Data interface for large data requests.
+Most importantly, the goals were being developed by the community.

 The initial stakeholder meeting was held on October 13, 2016.
 All members of the PDC's general stakeholder list were invited to participate.
 Six external stakeholders joined the PDC staff for the meeting, most choosing to participate online.
 While attendance was small, we had a lively and creative group that got us off to a good start.

-- Phase 1 was completed March 9th, 2017.
-As a result of phase 1, the PDC has 5+ million records available on the State of Washington Open Data Portal and new PDC Open Data Catalog.
+- Phase 1 was completed March 9, 2017.
+As a result of phase 1, the PDC made 5+ million records available on the State of Washington Open Data Portal and new PDC Open Data Catalog.

 Project scope and structure

-From this initial meeting, we were able recognize that most of our use scenarios fall into three major categories.
-It is also clear that we can deliver greater value by taking each of the categories in turn, allowing us to deliver new functionality as quickly as possible rather than trying to complete a single large project.
+From the initial meeting, we were able recognize that most of our use scenarios fall into three major categories.
+It also was clear that we could deliver greater value by taking each of the categories in turn, allowing us to deliver new functionality as quickly as possible rather than trying to complete a single large project.

 - First, Open Data.
-Almost all PDC data is currently open to the public but the mechanisms for getting to it are not always the easiest to work with.
-The PDC would be well served to implement Open Data standards that will allow the public to download bulk data and perform their own searches, analysis and reporting.
+We decided PDC customers would be well served if the PDC implemented Open Data standards that would allow members of the public to download bulk data and perform their own searches, analysis and reporting.
 The Open Data project provides a foundation for both the specific search and fuzzy search features.
 One of the major pitfalls with many Open Data systems is that they languish over time because the data is not updated.
 Our plan is to build an open data set that will drive our own systems and requires that the data be kept up to date and correct.
 This also ensures that we build in stability that external users can rely on for their own purposes.
-Because it creates a foundation for the other projects, we will be kicking off the open data project first.
+Because it creates a foundation for the other projects, we finished the open data project first.

-- Second is what we are calling specific search.
-This is the middle ground between Open Data and fuzzy search where a user might be interested in specific campaign information for a certain jurisdiction, office, etc., looking in specific columns for specific matches.
-This is probably closest to the current “Search the database” functionality on the PDC web site.
+- Second is what we called specific search.
+This is the middle ground between Open Data and fuzzy search where a user might be interested in specific campaign information for a certain jurisdiction, office, etc..
+This is probably closest to the former “Search the database” functionality on the PDC website.

 - Third is what was referred to as fuzzy or Google-esque search.
 We are all familiar with the idea of just typing a term into a search box and seeing everything that’s related.
-The PDC recently made a big improvement in this regard with our April web site update.
+The PDC recently made a big improvement in this regard with our April 2016 website update.
 Typing a name in the site search box reveals candidate records, compliance cases and commission meetings where the term appears.
 Additionally, you can refine the search by selecting the categories you are interested in.
-This type of functionality was suggested across all PDC data.
+It was suggested that this type of functionality be available across all PDC data.